srisar/giggle-pig-Monolithic/README.md

 Once you run the SQL file, you will have a single user (Administrator) in the database.

-You can login to the app using the following credentials.
+You can log in to the app using the following credentials.

 `username: admin`